rizwanullah-fl/Wallet-Wise-Pro/README.md

-# Wallet Wise Pro
+# SpendWise

 ## Description

-💼 **Wallet Wise Pro** is a powerful financial management application designed to help users take control of their spending, track expenses, and manage budgets effortlessly.
-With its user-friendly interface and versatile features, **Wallet Wise Pro** is your ultimate companion for achieving financial freedom.
+💼 **SpendWise** is a powerful financial management application designed to help users take control of their spending, track expenses, and manage budgets effortlessly.
+With its user-friendly interface and versatile features, **SpendWise** is your ultimate companion for achieving financial freedom.

 ---